drocheam/optrace/docs/source/usage/elements.rst

 Position Parameter
 ##################################

-The position in three-dimensional space is provided by the ``pos``-parameter.
+The position in three-dimensional space is provided by the :python:`pos`-parameter.

 .. testcode::